West India Committee

-The Society was formed in 1780, and brought together three different groups: British sugar merchants, absentee plantation owners and colonial agents.
-(See Sugar plantations in the Caribbean.)
+The Society became a permanent body in 1775, as a reaction to the impending outbreak of the American Revolutionary War and the threat that the war posed to the economy of the Caribbean.
 The society started with a predominantly Jamaican leadership, but as emancipation approached, by the 1830s the leadership came to include a broader ranger of planter interests from across the British Caribbean.